Being A Misfit And The Story Of An Elephant

 A new way of thinking

-Many people around the world, especially young people start to question, looking for a deeper meaning of life, and feel like misfits.
+Many people around the world, especially young people start to question, look for a deeper meaning of life, and feel like misfits.

 Do we need a new way of thinking? a new religion?
 I think our world changed since science, made us believe everything works like a machine and divided everything into parts, the universe, and human beings.